72itde/linux-remote-configuration-management/README.md

 Currently this software is developed and tested on and for

 - Debian Linux 12

-- Fedora Linux 39
-- Linux Mint 21.3
+It also works on Linux Mint 21.3 (because that's currently my favorite Linux distribution) and also on Fedora Linux 39, but not tested regularly.

 and may work on other Linux distributions.